bootcampdev/i-am-kim/README.md

 * Uses React

-* Portfolio data is stored in a json file, `portfolio.json` that can be updated at with new projects data.
+* Portfolio data is stored in a javascript file, `portfolio.js` that can be updated at with new projects data.
 This allow the site to display current information without having to redeploy.

 ### React